“How to Cure Dominance in Dogs.”

-Another example, seen by Dr. David Mech, comes when a breeding male and female are in dispute over a dead hare that the male has brought back to the den (he acts as if he wants to keep it, she acts as if she wants to give it to her pups).
+Another example comes when a breeding male and female wolf are in a dispute over a dead hare the male has brought back to the den (he acts as if he wants to keep it, she acts as if she wants to give it to her pups).
 The female invariably wins these conflicts by acting submissive; no matter how dominant the male acts, the “submissive” female always gets what she wants.

 Since Dr. Maestripieri’s main area of study is primate behavior he’s quite correct when applying these rules to such species.
 However, even when experts on canine behavior discuss the concept of dominance—what it is, what it isn’t—it can be a bit like putting ten blind men in a room with an elephant.
 We all have a clear idea of what the elephant is like, and we’re all correct, from our own individual perspectives, even though those views may very well clash.
 As Jane Packard writes, dominance may be in “the eyes of the beholder.’”

 This suggests that, at least in canines, dominance is either much too complex a subject to be fully understood or that we haven’t yet found the unifying principle explaining all the facets of this—at times—vexing topic.

 This is brings us to the topic at hand: how to cure “dominance” in dogs.

 I think it helps if you take as your starting point that dominant behavior is not an inflexible character trait, or even a predictable, all-or-nothing property of social relationships.
 Dominance is—in all probability—a by-product of stress.
 More stress = more dominance.